GaloisInc/BESSPIN-Voter-Registration/README.md

 SSL
 ===
 The cert and key must be installed according to voting.conf.
-This certificate is for development only and is generated for `localhost` so you must use `localhost` and not any other DNS alias for it to work properly.
+A [development certificate](source/conf/ssl) is provided for convience and is generated for `localhost`.
+No other DNS alias for it to work properly.
 In additon you need to install the FETT root CA in your browsers root CA store.
 Located in SSITH-FETT-Target/apps/ssl/fettCA.pem